photoprism/photoprism-docs/docs/developer-guide/ui/maps.md

 # Rendering Interactive Maps in the UI

-PhotoPrism includes four [high-resolution world maps](https://try.photoprism.app/places) that allow you to browse photos by location, see [rendering maps](../ui/maps.md).
+PhotoPrism includes four [high-resolution world maps](https://try.photoprism.app/places) that allow you to browse photos by location.

-The API keys required to use these maps are unfortunately not free for us due to the number of users we have.
-Those costs are one of the reasons why we encourage all users to support our mission by [signing up as a sponsor](https://photoprism.app/membership) or purchasing a [commercial license](https://photoprism.app/teams).
+Visit [try.photoprism.app/places](https://try.photoprism.app/places) to try them on our demo.

 ![Places UI Example](https://dl.photoprism.app/img/ui/desktop-places-chicago-1000px.jpg)

-Visit [try.photoprism.app/places](https://try.photoprism.app/places) to try our demo.
+The API keys required to use these maps are unfortunately not free for us due to the number of users we have, see [FAQ](../faq.md).

 ## Mapbox/MapLibre GL JS ##